c3333/cpp-docs.de-de/docs/dotnet/adapter-stl-clr.md

 ## <a name="make_collection-stlclr"></a><a name="make_collection"></a>make_collection (STL/CLR)

-Erstellen Sie eine `range_adapter` aus einem Iteratorpaar.
+Erstellen Sie `range_adapter` aus einem Iteratorpaar.

 ### <a name="syntax"></a>Syntax